Introducing ECG-AI™ LEF: FDA-Cleared AI Algorithm to Detect Low Left Ventricular Ejection Fraction

 divider

-ECG-AI LEF is a highly effective screening tool for identifying low EF and has the potential to uncover significantly more low EF cases than echocardiograms alone
+ECG-AI LEF is a highly effective screening tool for identifying low EF and has the potential to help clinicians uncover more LEF cases.

 Robust clinical data across a diverse patient population3

-In a multi-site, geographically-diverse, retrospective validation study with 16,000 patients, ECG-AI LEF demonstrated:
+In a multi-site, geographically-diverse, retrospective validation study with more than 16,000 patients, ECG-AI LEF demonstrated.

 SensitivitySpecificity